 The City of Mobile is a participating jurisdiction in the HUD designated City and County of Mobile, Baldwin County Continuum of Care (CoC), AL-501.
 An annual application for HUD McKinney-Vento Homeless Assistance Acts programs for Supportive Housing Program (SHP) and Shelter Plus Care (S+C) grants is submitted on behalf of the three jurisdictions by Housing First, Inc., the lead organization.
-The 2017 competition was for projects to be implemented in 2018 with two agencies in the City sharing in the \$3,853,644 total.
-Based on the HUD pro rata formula, 52.9% or \$2,038,577 of the amount expected to be awarded to the three jurisdictions will be credited to the City.
-During the FY 2018 HUD CoC Program Competition, all Tier 1 projects were funded and approved by HUD for a total of \$3,587,306.
-Rapid Rehousing for Families and Youth was funded with an increase of \$207,935.
-Unfortunately, one renewal project for Rapid Rehousing and Transitional Housing was not funded by HUD, eliminating a grant for \$232,448.
+The 2018 competition was for projects to be implemented in 2019 with two agencies in the City sharing in the \$3,884,531 total.
+Based on the HUD pro rata formula, 52.9% or \$2,054,916 of the amount expected to be awarded to the three jurisdictions will be credited to the City.
+During the FY 2019 HUD Coc Program Competition, all Tier 1 projects were funded and approved by HUD for a total of \$3,701,892 and overall Tier 1 award increase of \$113,324.
+The Community Housing Program which bordered Tier 1 and Tier 2 received more than requested in Tier 1 and \$200,577 of Tier 2 funding.
+A new Joint Transitional Housing / Rapid Rehousing project was funded for \$185,410.